hsalokor/haskell-rescue/2011-11/20-command-line-monad.md

 I should say that

 "cat lolcats.txt" :: IO [String]

 "xargs touch"     :: [String] -> IO ()

 Here [String] means a list of strings and IO means that the function is not pure: it performs some IO, and hence is not necessarily deterministic and may have side-effects.

-Transformed to Haskell, you could have something like this:
+Transformed to Haskell, you could have functions like this:

 ~~~ .haskell
 readLolCats :: IO [String]